jonlpersson/ed-latimore/site/_posts/2020-07-13-6-steps-to-quit-drinking-on-your-own.md

 Fear of loneliness can keep you cutting back or cutting out your drinking.
 Even if alcohol isn't enjoyable to you, the socialization ritual surrounding it is.
 Since everyone in the social environment drinks, you'll automatically feel pressure to drink.

-[In your mind, sobriety means giving up a large part of this social life and all of the people you drink with.](/how-to-have-fun-and-socialize-sober/)&nbsp;This seems terrifying.
+[In your mind, sobriety means giving up a large part of this social life and all of the people you drink with.](/how-to-have-fun-and-socialize-sober/) This seems terrifying.
 You may not think about this constantly, but it’s in the back of every drinker’s mind.
 It’s one of the things that all recovering alcoholics warn you about.

 Also, [consider giving back along your recovery journey.](https://www.pbinstitute.com/blog/5-ways-to-give-back-in-recovery/){: target="_blank" rel="noopener noreferrer"} Even if you've only been sober for 1 day, there's someone who can use your guidance that is at day 0.